 Conditions to be met by you

-Normally, you may not have any children
+You may not have any children

 Your au pair stay must have a natural connection to your life so far, including your educational background and employment history.
 You must have completed the equivalent of nine years of schooling.
 In special cases, and if you come from a country where the general school programme is normally completed after eight years, having completed eight years of schooling may be sufficient.
-Based on an individual evaluation of your case, the Danish Agency for Labour Retention and International Recruitment may decide that an au pair stay would not have a natural connection to your life so far, if you have completed further education and have worked for several years
+Based on an individual evaluation of your case, the Danish Agency for International Recruitment and Integration may decide that an au pair stay would not have a natural connection to your life so far, if you have completed further education and have worked for several years

 You must have a working knowledge of either Danish, Swedish, Norwegian, English or German